boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 cannot produce more sets by taking countable intersections of sets in U~1~ (since such sets will themselves belong to U~1~) but there is no guarantee that a countable *union* of sets in U~1~ will belong to U~1~.
-In fact, examples can be constructed that don\'t.
+In fact, examples can be constructed that don't.

 We can therefore define U~2~ to be the class of all countable unions of sets in U~1~, and in general can define U~n~ to be the set of all